Who can borrow from Staley Library?

 Renewals may be blocked or denied for a number of reasons, including:

-- You have already renewed the item three times (renewal limit is 3).
+- You have already renewed the item the maximum amount.

 - The item has been recalled by the library.

-- You have 6 or more overdue items on your account.
+- You have lost items on your account.

 - The item type does not allow for renewal.